 Exosomes or EVs from different types of cells have been shown to improve vascularization as well as aid in the treatment and detection of various diseases.
 Stem cell EVs are able to control inflammation, accelerate and stimulate cell migration and proliferation, mediate wound healing and scar tissue production, increase angiogenesis, and trigger skin rejuvenation.

-To find out if you are a good candidate for exosomes for hair regrowth and other regenerative hair therapies, please schedule your Virtual or In-Person Consultation with Dr. Alan Bauman today.
+To find out if you are a good candidate for hair regrowth using regenerative hair therapies, please schedule your Virtual or In-Person Consultation with Dr. Alan Bauman today.

 Regenerative Medicine in Hair Loss: